ffftuanxxx/Donation-Management-System/README.md

 # Donation Management System

-This repository contains the implementation of a donation management system designed by Group L for the COMP3013 Database Management System course.
+This repository contains the implementation of a donation management system.

 ## Project Overview